MSIX Introduction: A comprehensive 24-chapter guide

 Check out the FAQ list for MSIX(APPX) packaged apps for error explanations if you have any doubts.

 We also wrote a small article that explains how the MSIX Troubleshooter works and how we plan to improve it.
-Please email us at support at advancedinstaller dot com your feedback, it will help us build a better tool for the community.
+Please send your feedback to support at advancedinstaller dot com, as it will help us build a better tool for the community.

 To keep yourself updated on the packaging industry, subscribe to Advanced Installer’s weekly brief.